BerganKDV Wealth Management LLC Buys 1,011 Shares of Novartis AG (NYSE:NVS)

 The business also recently announced an annual dividend, which was paid on Thursday, March 17th.
 Shareholders of record on Wednesday, March 9th were issued a $1.175 dividend.
 This represents a yield of 1.36%.
 The ex-dividend date was Tuesday, March 8th.
 Novartis’s dividend payout ratio (DPR) is 20.28%.

-A number of brokerages have commented on NVS.
-Exane BNP Paribas cut Novartis from an “outperform” rating to a “neutral” rating and set a CHF 85 price target on the stock. in a research note on Monday, December 6th.
-Zacks Investment Research raised Novartis from a “sell” rating to a “hold” rating and set a $91.00 price target on the stock in a research note on Monday, March 28th.
+NVS has been the topic of a number of research reports.
+StockNews.com began coverage on Novartis in a report on Thursday.
+They set a “strong-buy” rating on the stock.
 Societe Generale decreased their price target on Novartis from CHF 107 to CHF 105 in a research note on Thursday, February 3rd.
-Bryan, Garnier & Co reaffirmed a “neutral” rating and issued a $85.00 price target (down from $115.00) on shares of Novartis in a research note on Friday, December 3rd.
-Finally, Redburn Partners cut Novartis from a “buy” rating to a “neutral” rating in a research note on Tuesday, December 14th.
+Redburn Partners cut Novartis from a “buy” rating to a “neutral” rating in a research note on Tuesday, December 14th.
+Stifel Nicolaus started coverage on Novartis in a research note on Monday, February 28th.
+They issued a “hold” rating on the stock.
+Finally, Citigroup started coverage on Novartis in a research report on Monday, January 10th.
+They issued a “buy” rating on the stock.
 Two analysts have rated the stock with a sell rating, seven have issued a hold rating, four have assigned a buy rating and one has given a strong buy rating to the stock.
 Based on data from MarketBeat, the company has an average rating of “Hold” and a consensus target price of $91.50.

 About Novartis (Get Rating)